- HR Digitisation

 Step 5: Get your employees on board

-The HR portal or HR self-service functionality is one of the basics that should be included in your digital HR strategy.
+The HR portal or HR self-service functionality is one of the basics that should be included in your HR automation strategy.
 This is because employees will become full contributors and users of the HRIS.